Just like many of the other social media marketing platforms out there, LinkedIn plays very well with Content Marketing.

 Following this, you can see that there are some good content ideas that I can work with and use for inspiration.

 If I keep scrolling, there are even more helpful ideas to work with.

-I can also search the LinkedIn site, using Buzzsumo, to find content that is resonating well with my target audience.
+I can also search the LinkedIn site, using Buzzsumo, to find content that is resonating well with my potential customers and target audience.

 If I want to find CIO related content that has done well, I can just search “‘linkedin.com ‘cio.’”

 Now I can see content that has performed well on the LinkedIn platform and is also related to CIO’s.

 Note: This method would work even better, if I know the topics that CIO’s are interested in and not just their job titles.

 For example, above, you can see that there is a piece of content that’s related to ‘Cloud Planning.’
 More often than not, this is something that only CIOs will be reading about.